 We’ve got to stop walking back the health coverage gains we’ve made in Kentucky, and instead build on our health care network.
 Voting to ban Gov. Bevin is the only way to keep his bans off our bodies, beliefs and freedom to choose the health care that is right for each of us individually.

 “We had a high-risk insurance pool… we could go back to that.
 I think we should go back to something like that.”

-Governor Matt Bevin is committed to taking away the health, freedom and rights of Kentuckians.
-High-risk pools were a disaster in Kentucky for people with pre-existing conditions.
-After he was denied twice by the courts to overhaul the state’s Medicaid program, Bevin has signed onto yet another lawsuit to let insurance companies deny essential coverage for people with pre-existing conditions.
+Governor Matt Bevin is committed to taking away the health and freedom from Kentuckians.
+Gov. Bevin supports eliminating the Affordable Care Act which provides coverage for over a half million Kentuckians, and has even eliminated dental and vision for Medicaid recipients.
+His high-risk pool insurance plan covered only 4,837 Kentuckians and were a disaster in Kentucky for people with pre-existing conditions.
+After Gov. Bevin was denied twice by the courts to overhaul the state’s Medicaid program, he signed onto yet another lawsuit to let insurance companies deny essential coverage for people with pre-existing conditions.